-SWIFT: He had gone two years to what, when he was there, was called Trinity College, in and for some reason, I don't know why, he then went into the same type of work as my father.
+SWIFT: He had gone two years to what, when he was there, was called Trinity College, in Durham [North Carolina], which later became Duke University.
+But he went only two years, and for some reason, I don't know why, he then went into the same type of work as my father.